mariospar/inspector/README.md

 # inspector
-A simple python script that reads an excel file, gets the expiration dates and then reminds you on whatsapp.
+A simple python script that reads an excel file, gets the expiration dates and then reminds you on WhatsApp.